RaspberryPI – Commands cheat sheet

 This command clears the current console session and displays a "fresh" prompt.

-Complete the path entries
+Complete path entries

-The tab key automatically completes path information.
+The tab key can be used to automatically complete path specifications.

-cp Next
+cp next

 and then press the tab key.

-Linux then completes "next" automatically to "NextFolderWithFastlyLongName".
+Linux then automatically completes "next" to "nextFolderWithAnExtremelyLongName".

 The key combination CTRL+C can be used to terminate currently running processes.